Do painters need insurance?

 The cost of insurance for a painting business varies.
 An important factor is whether you are a residential or commercial painter, and if you paint exteriors or interiors.
 The cost will also vary depending on how much liability insurance you need, how many employees you have, and how many vehicles you own or hire.

-Painters can typically expect to pay less than $1,000 a year for liability coverage.
+Painters can typically expect to pay less than $1,000 a year for painter liability insurance.
 And if you’re just a one-person painting company, your liability insurance policy could be as little as $75 a month.

 As you grow, your commercial insurance plan will cost more because you will have more risk.
 It helps to understand the liability limits and workers’ comp requirements of your state as well, because both of these factors affect insurance rates.
 (That’s where an insurance expert really comes in handy.)